ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param l: (int32) index of the layer
     :rtype: (float32) lr

+.. function:: Hierarchy.setEGroupRadius(self, l, groupRadius)

+    Set the groupRadius of an encoder (E), determines how distributed the representation can be

+    :param l: (int32) index of the layer
+    :param groupRadius: (int32) value to set

+.. function:: Hierarchy.getEGroupRadius(self, l)

+    Get the groupRadius of an encoder (E), determines how distributed the representation can be

+    :param l: (int32) index of the layer
+    :rtype: (int32) groupRadius

+.. function:: Hierarchy.setDScale(self, l, scale)

+    Set the scale of a decoder (D), used to scale the byte weights into a larger range than [-1, 1]

+    :param l: (int32) index of the layer
+    :param scale: (float32) value to set

+.. function:: Hierarchy.getDScale(self, l)

+    Get the scale of a decoder (D), used to scale the byte weights into a larger range than [-1, 1]

+    :param l: (int32) index of the layer
+    :rtype: (float32) scale

 .. function:: Hierarchy.setDLR(self, l, lr)

     Set the learning rate of a decoder (D)